ere-health/ere-ps-app/README.md

 are located in a file named .env.
 This file should be located in the root project folder (ere-ps-app).

-In regards to file and directory paths, configure the values for the environment variables in the .env file to reference paths on your local computer.
+With regard to file and directory paths, configure the values for the environment variables in the .env file to reference paths on your local computer.

 > Important!
 Configure the .env file to be ignored and not checked into the source code repository.